MattKuhn123/MattKuhn123.github.io/_posts/2026-06-12-rate-of-change.markdown

 date:   2026-06-12 08:00:00 -0400
 categories: programming
 ---

+_A software-developer oriented approach to thinking about how valuable rate-of-change is in an enterprise application_

 # Hypothesis

-One factor of value for the rate at which you change an application **is the rate at which the users can understand the changes.**
+**The rate at which the users can understand change** is a factor of value to consider when considering implementing changes to an application.

 My contention is that going _faster_ is not strictly always _better_.